Canitia/lamina/README.md

 Canitia
 ==================
 Canitia is a Wordpress theme based on the [Canitia Jr.](https://github.com/boumannm/canitia-jr) theme.
-Although it has gone it's own way recently adding more features than it's Canitia Jr. counterpart.
+Canitia is a responsive theme optimised for all screensizes with some added 'advanced' features.
 For a quick look at the features you can check out the [Theme's project page](http://michaelboumann.info/collection/#canitiawp) or look at the 'quick and dirty' featurelist below.

-# Current features
+# Theme features
-- Optimised for phones, tablets and desktops
-- Sidebar support
-- Show your custom site icon
-- Show your custom site logo
+- Set a custom site icon and logo
+- Change background, header, text, link and link hover colors
+- Sidebar support (it only shows when there is actually a widget added to it)
-- Slider support which automatically grabs the 3 latest 'sticky' posts
+- Slider support (which automatically grabs the 3 latest 'sticky' posts)
 - Today section (only shows the posts from the current day .. duh)
-- Custom Canitia 'theme' settings (sidebar left/right, slider on/off and today section on/off options)
 - Custom tag, category, author, search and error pages.
+- Custom Canitia Settings

+# Canitia Settings - theme specific custom options
+- Sidebar position (left or right)
+- Enable or Disable Slider
+- Enable or Disable the Today section

 ![Canitia](https://github.com/boumannm/canitia/blob/master/screenshot.png)